 ‘The program and the personnel supported the very experience that I desired’

 Julianna Campbell gave birth to her first child in her home, and though the Springfield resident was considering another home birth during her second pregnancy, she was hospitalized with an illness and reconsidered.
-While in the hospital in Springfield, Campbell began researching her options, a search that led her to Women’s and Children’s Hospital.
+While in the hospital in Springfield, Campbell began researching her options, a search that led her to MU Health Care.
 She felt it was the safest choice, but she still wanted to have control over her birth experience.

-“I had some skepticism,” Campbell says.
-“I thought, ‘Can I have the experience I want in the hospital?’ ” Her daughter Nouvelle was born July 31, and Campbell says the experience exceeded her expectations.
+“I had some skepticism,” Campbell said.
+“I thought, ‘Can I have the experience I want in the hospital?’ ” Her daughter Nouvelle was born July 31, 2017, and Campbell says the experience exceeded her expectations.

-“I genuinely felt like the program and the personnel supported the very experience that I desired,” she says.
+“I genuinely felt like the program and the personnel supported the very experience that I desired,” she said.